MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

          The following table provides guidance on how to fill out the ServiceNow user account registration

-         Field | Recommended Value
+         Field | Recommended value
           --- | ---
-         User ID | Service Principal ID from step 3.c Web service access only | Checked
+         User ID | Service principal ID from step 3.c Web service access only | Checked

             All other values can be left to default.

       6. Enable Knowledge role for the ServiceNow account

-         Access the ServiceNow account you created with ServiceNow Principal ID as User ID and assign the knowledge role.
+         Access the ServiceNow account you created with ServiceNow principal ID as User ID and assign the knowledge role.
 Instructions to assigning a role to a ServiceNow account can be found here, [assign a role to a user](https://docs.servicenow.com/bundle/vancouver-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
 Refer to the table in the beginning of [Step 2: Data Source Settings](#2-data-source-settings) for providing read access to more ServiceNow table records and index user criteria permissions.

-         Use Application ID as Client ID (from step 3.1), and Client secret (from step 3.2) in admin center configuration wizard to authenticate to your ServiceNow instance using Microsoft Entra ID OpenID Connect.
+         Use Application ID as client ID (from step 3.1), and client secret (from step 3.2) in admin center configuration wizard to authenticate to your ServiceNow instance using Microsoft Entra ID OpenID Connect.
 </details>

 ### 3. Access permissions